1998 Greater London Authority referendum: Background

-Labour's 1997 general election manifesto, New Labour, New Life for Britain, mentioned establishing a directly mayor and authority.
+Labour's 1997 general election manifesto, New Labour, New Life for Britain, mentioned establishing a directly elected mayor and authority.

 Following a referendum to confirm popular demand, there will be a new deal for London, with a strategic authority and a mayor, each directly elected.

 This would be the first London-wide government since the abolition of the Greater London Council.

 The government published a green paper with the title New Leadership for London in July 1997.
 This laid out the principles of the GLA: a strong mayor and a "strategic" assembly.

 The full proposals were confirmed in a March 1998 white paper entitled A Mayor and Assembly for London which set out the full details of the proposal.

 Referendum question

 The referendum asked voters the following question:

-Are you in favour of the government’s proposals for a Greater London Authority, made up of an elected mayor and a separately elected assembly?
+Are you in favour of the government's proposals for a Greater London Authority, made up of an elected mayor and a separately elected assembly?